What is the pituitary gland?

 The pituitary gland is about the size of a pea and is located at the base of the brain, behind the nose.
 The pituitary makes many different kinds of hormones.
 In turn, each hormone sends signals to other glands or organs in the body to do a specific job.
 For example, they affect growth, metabolism, bone health, production of sex hormones, and more.

 What are pituitary tumors?

-Pituitary tumors are small, abnormal growths in the pituitary gland.
+Pituitary tumors are abnormal growths in the pituitary gland.
 Such tumors are almost always benign (not cancerous), but can cause hormonal imbalances and interfere with the normal function of the pituitary gland.
-Because the pituitary affects so many functions of the body, it is called the “master gland.”

 There are two types of pituitary tumors: secretory (which make hormones) and non-secretory (which don't make hormones).
 Secretory tumors can cause various problems depending on the hormone that the tumor produces.
 Non-secretory tumors, if they become large, can cause problems by pressing against the pituitary gland or the brain.
 This pressure can interfere with normal pituitary function.
 Tumors less than 1 centimeter (cm) in size are called microadenomas, which rarely cause problems.
 Macroadenomas (1 cm or larger) are more likely to press on the pituitary or nearby structures.